OgieBen/OkayDocs/android/README.md

 ```

-This is what my `OkayDemoLogger` class looks like
+This is what my `OkayDemoLogger` class looks like.

 ```kotlin
   class OkayDemoLogger: ExceptionLogger {